Cybersecurity-LINKS/draft-vesco-perugini-tls-ssi/draft-vesco-vcauthtls.md

 (IPsec) {{RFC4301}} {{RFC6071}} in endpoint-to-endpoint transport mode for even better performance in term of latency of DID resolution.
 Mutual authentication in Internet Key Exchange Version 2 (IKEv2) {{RFC7296}} can be performed with raw public keys.

 # Privacy Considerations
-Even though the ``did_methods`` extension in the ``ClientHello`` message is sent in clear no privacy issues arise as its content is not considered strictly confidential.
-However, privacy issues can arise when the client resolves the server's DID on a public DLT node.
+Privacy issues can arise when the client resolves the server's DID on a public DLT node.
 The DLT node can monitor all the servers a client connects to.
 This problem disappears when DLT nodes are deployed as an integral part of the IoT system itself.

 # IANA Considerations